oVirt/ovirt-site/source/feature/networklabels.html.md

 #### Adding a network label

-If the host interface is the first to be labelled and later on a new network is labelled with the same label, the 'Add Network' action will trigger the attachment of the network to all of the hosts.
+When the host interface is the first to be labelled and later on a new network is labelled with the same label, the 'Add Network' action will trigger the attachment of the network to all of the hosts.
-If the network is labelled prior to labelling the the host interface, labelling the interface will be done as part of the 'Setup Networks' action.
-The 'Setup Networks' will be the responsible to convert the label into the appropriate list of networks it represents and to validate the correctness of the label.
+When the network is labelled prior to labelling the the host interface, labelling the interface will be done as part of the 'Setup Networks' action.
+The 'Setup Networks' will be the responsible to translate the label into the appropriate list of networks it represents and to validate the correctness of the label.

+If the network is labelled with 2 labels and on of these labels already tagged on the host, tagging the host with the second label will have no impact on the host.
+Removing that label will also have no impact on the host.

 #### Deleting a network label